opensearch-project/documentation-website/_tools/index.md

 ## OpenSearch CLI

 The OpenSearch CLI command line interface (opensearch-cli) lets you manage your OpenSearch cluster from the command line and automate tasks.
-For more information on OpenSearch CLI, see [OpenSearch CLI]({{site.url}}{{site.baseurl}}/tools/cli/).
+For more information about OpenSearch CLI, see [OpenSearch CLI]({{site.url}}{{site.baseurl}}/tools/cli/).

 ## OpenSearch Kubernetes operator

 The OpenSearch Kubernetes (K8s) Operator is an open-source kubernetes operator that helps automate the deployment and provisioning of OpenSearch and OpenSearch Dashboards in a containerized environment.
-For information on how to use the K8s operator, see [OpenSearch Kubernetes operator]({{site.url}}{{site.baseurl}}/tools/k8s-operator/)
+For information about how to use the K8s operator, see [OpenSearch Kubernetes operator]({{site.url}}{{site.baseurl}}/tools/k8s-operator/)